How to keep meetings on-schedule: 5 time-saving tips

 We’ve all been there: meetings that last way longer than they need to with no concrete solutions to show for it.
 These meetings waste valuable time, and that’s where the problem starts; productive meetings are the result of great time management.
 But how do we eliminate these time-consuming obstacles?
 How do we keep meetings moving without feeling rushed?

 Tip #1: Share a list of objectives before the meeting

 Create an agenda, and send it to attendees at least a few hours before the meeting.
 If you’ve struggled with getting through your agenda in the past, consider giving each item a time limit, with more pressing issues getting more time for discussion, and vice versa.
 If a low-priority item isn’t solved by the end of the meeting, it can always be brought to the next one.
-Traction® Tools’ software for EOS® has an agenda and automated timekeeping built into the Level 10 and Same Page Meetings.
+Bloom Growth’s meeting software® has an agenda and automated timekeeping built into the Level 10 and One-on-One Meetings.

 Tip #2: Schedule shorter meetings and commit to them